Bundibugyo virus tracker

 CDC-reported suspected, probable, and confirmed cases/deaths across DRC and Uganda.

-Confirmed + probable
+Confirmed + suspected

 Suspected